realworldocaml/book/en/02-guided-tour.md

 ### Mutable record fields

-The array is an important mutable datastructure, but it's not the only one.
+The array is an important mutable data structure, but it's not the only one.
 Records, which are immutable by default, can be declared with specific fields as being mutable.
-Here's a small example of a datastructure for storing a running statistical summary of a collection of numbers.
+Here's a small example of a data structure for storing a running statistical summary of a collection of numbers.
 Here's the basic data structure:

 ```ocaml